bbzfc/bbzfc/README.md

 way BZFlag project is setup, it's impossible to introduce ground-braking changes.
 Changes that absolutely must happen for the game to survive.
 Therefore I am starting a clone of BZFlag.
-I dream that one day, a game in the spirit of BZFlag will be completed, but a game that is better one many levels than the original BZFlag.
+I dream that one day, a game in the spirit of BZFlag will be completed, but a game that is better than the original BZFlag.

 ## The plan